KavindaRajapaksha/Power-BI-Data-Job-Dashboard-Without-Power-Query/README.md

-# Power BI Data Job Dashboard — Without Power Query
+# Power BI Data Job Dashboard

 A polished, production-ready Power BI report analyzing job market data at scale (~500K rows) **without using Power Query**.
 All data shaping and logic are performed via DAX and Power BI data modeling.
 The repository includes the dashboard `.pbix` file, a dataset link, and a demo GIF showing live interactions and visuals.